Ralim/IronOS/Documentation/HardwareIssues.md

 - desolder old OLED and solder back new one;
 - assemble your soldering iron back.

-There are a few youtube videos how to do it like [this one for TS100](https://www.youtube.com/watch?v=HlWAY0oYPFI).
+There are a few youtube videos how to do it like [this one for `TS100`](https://www.youtube.com/watch?v=HlWAY0oYPFI).

-Unfortunately, this is a well-known issue of OLED screens: sooner or later the brightness is starting to "fade out" until complete off.
-Usually common recommendations to prolong its lifetime are: reduce brightness & disable animations.
-But your results may vary since there were reports when users couldn't see anything on turning on soldering irons which were just laying in a box for a couple of months after buying.
+Unfortunately, this is a well-known issue of screens with OLED technology: sooner or later the brightness is starting to _"fade out"_ until complete off.
+Usually common recommendations to prolong its lifetime are: reduce brightness & reduce too often updates (i.e., disable animations).
+But your results may vary since there were reports when users couldn't see anything after turning on soldering irons which were just laying in a box for a few months after buying.
+And there are users with first `TS100` models not having any issues with display at all.